 Crypto Futures Market Mechanics and Systemic Risk

-- Leverage Multiplier: A trader with 10x leverage sees a 10% price move as a 100% gain or loss on their collateral.
+- Utilize Multiplier: A trader with 10x utilize sees a 10% price move as a 100% gain or loss on their collateral.

 - Liquidation Cascade: As initial liquidations occur, they create market sell orders, driving the price down further and hitting the next cluster of leveraged long positions, creating a domino effect.